MErruas/securelog/README.md

 Schema:
 Attached is a sql script to build the schema.
-Run this code in mysql workbench
+Run this code in mysql workbench basic_database_creation.sql

 Server file:
 Working on implementing database.js which has started implementing functions that will be interacting with the frontend and backend.
-To run server.js:
+To run server.js: node server.js
-node server.js and it will connect to the database if the details in the create connection are accurate.
+It will connect to the database if the details in the create connection are accurate.
+Doesn't currently connect to frontend.

 To run the website:
 1. Navigate to main folder containing index.html, style.css, main.js